jdelrue/info_grid/docs/capacity_reservation/readme.md

-    email='user@email.com',       # the email on which you will received the connection information threebot_id='my3bot.example', # your threebot id, it can be any of the names you gave to your 3bot location='farm_name',         # name of the farm or node id where to deploy the workload size=1                        # each workload have a different size available )
+    email='user@email.com',       # the email on which you will received the connection information threebot_id='my3bot.example', # your threebot id, it can be any of the names you gave to your 3bot location='farm_name',         # name of the farm or node id where to deploy the workload size=1,                       # each workload have a different size available duration=1)                   # number of months the reservation should be valid for
 ```

 Example how to reserve a S3 archive storage: